-The user inserts the head of the screwdriver into the slots on the tool and turns.
+The user inserts the head of the screwdriver into the slots on a corresponding screw and turns.
 The solid metal construction of the device prevents it from bending or spinning, so the object on the other end moves instead.

 Can a screwdriver also be used as a chisel?

-Remember, a screwdriver is not made to be hit against an object repeatedly, so it could break or splinter upon repeated contact.
+Remember, a screwdriver is not made to be hit against an object repeatedly, so it could very likely break or splinter upon repeated contact.
 As such, a screwdriver should only be used as a chisel in an emergency.

 What are screwdriver sizes?

 Screwdrivers tend to be sized by two factors — the width of the screwdriver’s head and the length of its shaft.
-Both the length and width can vary wildly, with some screwdrivers only being millimeters wide while others might be almost an inch wide.
+Both the length and width of a screwdriver can vary wildly, with some screwdrivers being only millimeters wide, while others might measure almost an inch wide.